Meedan: Research

 Meedan co-founded the Credibility Indicators Working Group, with Hacks/Hackers.
 The project had four core aims: to develop the framework of credibility indicators to test; to refine the process of credibility indicator development through testing and annotating a wide variety of articles; to evaluate the training data developed through these annotations in partnership with potential users, and to define this entire process for the coalition group members.

+Meedan supported the release of a paper on diverse human feedback for AI models that went on to win Best Paper in the datasets and benchmarks track at the 2024 Conference on Neural Information Processing Systems (NeurIPS 2024).